DownThePark/mysql-snap/README.md

 ## Introduction

-This is a community-developed snap for the upstream [MySQL Server](https://github.com/mysql/mysql-server/tags) project.

-This snap puts emphasis on being able to run MySQL with as minimal privileges as needed, while still maintaining the ability to run as a full-fledged MySQL server.
+This is a community-developed MySQL Server snap, that puts emphasis on being able to run MySQL with as minimal privileges as needed, while still maintaining the ability to run as a stable, full-fledged MySQL server.

 ## Features
-- Enforced strict confinement, using only the [network](https://snapcraft.io/docs/network-interface) and [network-bind](https://snapcraft.io/docs/network-bind-interface) interfaces.
+- Enforced strict confinement (uses only the [network](https://snapcraft.io/docs/network-interface) and [network-bind](https://snapcraft.io/docs/network-bind-interface) interfaces)
 - Daemon runs as non-root user for improved security
 - Support for multiple CPU architectures